Quorum of the Twelve Apostles (LDS Church): Role of the quorum

 A major role of the Twelve is to appoint a successor when the President of the Church dies.
 Shortly after this occurs, the apostles meet in a room of the Salt Lake Temple to appoint a successor.
 Invariably the successor has been the most senior member of the Twelve, with seniority determined by the longest continuous duration of service.
 The apostles lay their hands on his head and ordain him and set him apart as President of the Church.
 The president then chooses two counselors in the First Presidency, who are high priests (usually apostles).
 The second most senior surviving apostle becomes the President of the Quorum of the Twelve.
-In cases when the President of the Quorum is simultaneously called to be a counselor in the First Presidency, or is unable to serve due to health considerations, an Acting President of the Quorum of the Twelve Apostles is called to fill the position.
+In cases when the President of the Quorum is simultaneously called to be a counselor in the First Presidency, or is unable to serve due to health considerations, an acting president is called to fill the position.
 This has invariably been the most senior member of the quorum who is not a member of the First Presidency.

 As vacancies arise within the quorum, the Twelve and counselors in the First Presidency are invited to meet and counsel together in prayer in order to recommend to the President of the Church who will be called to fill the vacancy.
 The final decision rests with the President of the Church, but is formally voted on by the Twelve and the counselors in the First Presidency.
 The chosen man is generally ordained an apostle by the President of the Church, a counselor in the First Presidency, or the President of the Twelve.
 Depending on circumstances, this may occur before or after a sustaining vote is held at a church general conference.
 Any Melchizedek priesthood holder is eligible to be called as an apostle.
 Generally, new apostles have considerable experience in church government and have served faithfully as bishops, stake presidents, mission presidents, or seventies.

 As a matter of policy, apostles are generally asked to retire from their professional careers and devote themselves to full-time church service, including memberships of boards and professional organizations.
 Some apostles receive assignments to become members of boards of church-owned for-profit corporations and trustees of the church's educational institutions.
 Some exceptions have been made to this rule, as when quorum member Ezra Taft Benson was permitted to serve as United States Secretary of Agriculture from 1953 to 1961 and when quorum member Reed Smoot was permitted to serve in the United States Senate from 1903 to 1933.
 The calling of an apostle is typically a lifetime calling.